Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Introduction

 \section{Introduction}

+Classical invariant theory focuses primarily on the actions of compact and reductive Lie groups.
+A fundamental result in this setting is the Hilbert-Weyl theorem, which establishes that, for these classes of groups, the ring of polynomial invariants is finitely generated \cite{hilbert1890,hilbert1893,weyl1946}.
+This result provided a positive answer to the 14th problem of Hilbert for the reductive case.
+While Hilbert's original work addressed these groups, the question of whether finite generation holds for any group acting linearly on a polynomial ring remained open until Nagata provided a negative answer for a non-reductive group \cite{nagata1959}.\\

-Classical invariant theory centers on the actions of compact and reductive Lie groups.
-Its foundation is the Hilbert-Weyl theorem, which states that the ring of polynomial invariants is finitely generated \cite{hilbert1890,hilbert1893,weyl1946}).
-This algebraic framework was subsequently shown to govern the associated analytic theory.
-Results by Schwarz and Luna established that for these groups, any smooth or analytic invariant function can be expressed as a function of the polynomial generators \cite{luna1976, schwarz1975}.
-In this classical paradigm, the algebraic structure of polynomial invariants determines the structure of smooth invariants.
-The classical framework, as comprehensively presented in Olver's book \cite{olver1999}, centers on the study of invariant polynomials and their geometric interpretations.
-This was extended by the geometric invariant theory of Mumford, Fogarty, and Kirwan \cite{mumford1994}, which provides a modern foundation for constructing quotient spaces and understanding the geometry of group actions.
+In the reductive case, the algebraic structure of polynomial invariants determines the associated analytic theory.
+Results by Schwarz and Luna established that any smooth invariant function can be expressed as a smooth function of the polynomial generators \cite{luna1976, schwarz1975}.
+This correspondence implies that the properties of smooth invariants are characterized by the polynomial ones.\\

-Beyond this classical setting, the landscape is less understood.
-For non-reductive groups, Nagata's counterexample demonstrates that finite generation of the polynomial ring is not guaranteed \cite{nagata1959}.
-This raises two central questions: first, under what non-classical conditions does the polynomial ring remain finitely generated?
-Second, when the polynomial ring is finitely generated, does it still control the smooth invariant functions?
+However, beyond the reductive and compact settings, this relationship between algebra and analysis can diverge.
+This paper investigates two distinct non-compact, non-reductive regimes where the classical correspondence between the Hilbert-Weyl and Schwarz theorems is altered.
+We show that the setion of these two structures reveals a more complex landscape than the one observed in the reductive case.\\

-This paper investigates these questions in two distinct non-compact, non-reductive regimes.
-First, we examine the case of \textbf{discrete Lorentz groups}.
-We establish that their polynomial invariant rings are finitely generated, analogous to the Hilbert-Weyl result (Theorem A).
-We then show that the connection to the smooth theory fails: the polynomial invariants do not generate the algebra of smooth invariants (Proposition \ref{prop:insufficiency}).
+First, we examine the case of discrete Lorentz groups acting on Minkowski space.
+We establish that, for these groups, the polynomial invariant ring remains finitely generated (Theorem A).
+This provides a class of non-reductive groups where a positive answer to Hilbert's 14th problem persists.
+Nevertheless, we demonstrate that the smooth theory diverges from the algebraic one: the classical Schwarz theorem fails, as the polynomial invariants no longer generate the algebra of smooth invariants (Proposition 4.1).\\